oracle/python-cx_Oracle/doc/src/user_guide/bind.rst

     for row in cursor:
         print(row)

 This will produce the same output as the original example.
+Reusing the same SQL statement like this for a variable number of values, instead of constructing a unique statement per set of values, allows best reuse of Oracle Database resources.

-If the number of values is only going to be known at runtime, then a SQL statement can be built up as follows:
+However, if the statement is not going to be re-executed, or the number of values is only going to be known at runtime, then a SQL statement can be built up as follows:

 .. code-block:: python